FRRouting/frr/doc/user/ospf_fundamentals.rst

    The address of the router to forward packets to for the route.
 This may be, and usually is, left as 0 to specify that the ASBR originating the External :abbr:`LSA` should be used.
-There must be an internal OSPF route to the forwarding address, for the forwarding address to be useable.
+There must be an internal OSPF route to the forwarding address, for the forwarding address to be usable.

 Tag
    An arbitrary 4-bytes of data, not interpreted by OSPF, which may carry